jmaddox73/saml-idp-poc/README.md

 node server.js
 ```

-Ensure `server.js` is configured to serve `https://onlinebanking.test.com:3443` using your TLS certs.
+Ensure `server.js` is configured to serve `https://onlinebanking.test.com:3443` using certs in the `ssl/` directory.

 ### 3. 🧪 Test the app

-Navigate to:
+Visit:
 ```
 https://onlinebanking.test.com:3443
 ```